My web site places emphasis on action – getting something done.

 His great skill was the Questioning Habit in his conversations with others.
 He was argumentative and cross-examined others to improve our self-knowledge.
 He was said to be devoted to the truth so much so that he died rather than give up his philosophy and his home.
 He was obliged to poison himself when a jury of his peers convicted him of being too clever by half!
 He believed in the power of reason and, after his conviction, he was said to have continued to argue about his fate after death.

 He saw the sneakiness of his fellows and appeared to test himself to the death.

 To become more aware of our own sneakiness requires us to pay attention to our thoughts, beliefs, values and attitudes.
 In these areas, the experiments you may have to do are thought-experiments.
-Albert Einstein was the celebrity developer of thought-experiments and you can find out more about them at:
+Albert Einstein was the celebrity thought-experimenter and you can find out more about them at:

 To work on inoculating yourself, try saying ‘hello’ to your own sneakiness and just notice the ways in which you are sneaky.
 Notice all the benefits of sneakiness to you and consider whether sneaky may help you from time to time and, if so, how.

-When you find a way in which sneaky is getting in the way of your preferred change, go back to the main blog and get to designing a safe experiment once more and let Socrates keep whispering in your ear.
+When you find a way in which sneaky is getting in the way of your preferred change, go back to the main blog and design a safe experiment once more and let Socrates keep whispering in your ear.

 One of the principles I have mentioned in the blog is that no ‘safe experiment’ will always work for everybody or even work always for some people.
 The most sensible things to expect is that all experiments can work for some people, some of the time.

 Return to Front Page of my Web Site.